honeycombio/refinery/config.md

 ## Legacy Metrics

-`LegacyMetrics` `LegacyMetrics` contains configuration for Refinery's legacy metrics.
+`LegacyMetrics` contains configuration for Refinery's legacy metrics.
 Version 1.x of Refinery used this format for sending Metrics to Honeycomb.
 The metrics generated that way are nonstandard and will be deprecated in a future release.
 New installations should prefer `OTelMetrics`.